HKUDS/FlashST/README.md

 ## Citation

-If you find UrbanGPT useful in your research or applications, please kindly cite:
+If you find FlashST useful in your research or applications, please kindly cite:

 ```
 @misc{li2024flashst,